 With the bantamweight ace Akhil Kumar leading the charge, Vijender Singh flew under the radar.

-“Not many thought I was good enough to win, And perhaps that was a blessing in disguise,” Vijender said.
+“Not many thought I was good enough to win, And perhaps that was a blessing in disguise,” Vijender Singh said.

 While Akhil Kumar continued to grab the headlines with quality wins, including the one over the then world champion Sergey Vodopyanov, Vijender Singh went about his business in a measured manner.